Menu Engineering, Pricing Psychology & Profitability Optimization for London Restaurants

 Also avoid: decimal points, "GBP," or spelling out "pounds."

 "Grilled salmon" vs. "Pan-seared Scottish salmon, herb-roasted heritage potatoes, charred lemon."
-Second version sells 32% more.
+The second version sells significantly more.
 Sensory words = sales.
 Every adjective is money.

 Power Words: